vasa-chi/purescript-book/2 - Getting Started.md

 Here, we import the `Data.List` module, which is provided by the `purescript-lists` package which we installed using Bower.
 It contains a few functions which we will need for working with linked lists.

+## Defining Our Types

+A good first step when tackling a new problem in PureScript is to write out type definitions for any values you will be working with.
 First, let's define a type for records in our phone book:

 ```
 type Entry = { firstName :: String, lastName :: String, phone :: String }
 ```

-This defines a _type synonym_ called `Entry` - the type `Entry` is synonymous with a record type with three fields: `firstName`, `lastName` and `phone`, all of which are expected to be strings.
+This defines a _type synonym_ called `Entry` - the type `Entry` is synonymous with the type on the right of the equals symbol: a record type with three fields: `firstName`, `lastName` and `phone`, all of which are expected to be strings.

-Now let's define a second type synonym, for a phone book data structure, which will simply be stored as a sorted list of entries:
+Now let's define a second type synonym, for a phone book data structure, which will simply be stored as a linked list of entries:

 ```
 type PhoneBook = List Entry
 ```

 Note that just like function application, type constructors are applied to other types simply by juxtaposition: the type `List Entry` is in fact the generic type `List` _applied_ to the type `Entry` - it is a list of entries.

+## Displaying Phone Book Entries

 Let's write our first function, which will render a phone book entry as a string.
 We start by giving the function a type.
 This is optional, but good practice, since it acts as a form of documentation: